connorajersch/blink_detector/README.md

 pip install -r requirements.txt
 ```

-Naviagte to https://www.dropbox.com/developers to make an "app" through which an API key will be obtained.
+Naviagte to [the Dropbox Developer site](https://www.dropbox.com/developers) to make an "app" through which an API key will be obtained.
 Once you have the API key, you need to enter it into the main.py file where you see the code `dbx = dropbox.Dropbox('PASTE_API_KEY_HERE')`.

 To build the enitre program (including all dependancies) into a single execuable file, run the following command in the Python terminal.